-- · Should action be taken? - Who should be involved in helping solve the problem/address the issue? - What should be done about the problem? - What needs to happen to solve this problem/address this issue? - Who/what is influencing our determination of what to do about this problem/issue? - How/why are these sources influencing our decision?
+- Should action be taken?Who should be involved if - Who should be involved in helping solve the problem/address the issue? - What should be done about the problem? - What needs to happen to solve this problem/address this issue? - Who/what is influencing our determination of what to do about this problem/issue? - How/why are these sources influencing our decision?